ssaldner/pure3d/docs/architecture/SIP.md

 * invite other users to the workspace
 * delete users from the workspace
 * change the roles of workspace users
-* publish and archive the edition that is made in the workspace
+* publish and archive the project that is made in the workspace
 * clear the workspace after the work is done

 # Conflict reduction